Wakatipu Community Foundation Previous

 Joseph Leyden - Arts (Performance)

-The Kate Moetaua Foundation was set up by husband Teaukura Moetaua, in 2019 in memory of Kate Moetaua which her daughter Anika (18) chairs.
-Appearing virtually she applauded the recipients for their dedication to their passion and encouraged them to keep pursuing their dreams.
+The Kate Moetaua Foundation was set up in 2019 in memory of Kate Moetaua by husband Teaukura Moetaua, and Kates daughters.
+Eldest daughter Anika who chairs the foundation applauded the dedication to their passion and encouraged them to keep pursuing their dreams.
 Anika says “I am very excited to see the growth of this foundation in future years to come.
 Supporting talented youth in Wakatipu alongside my dad and sisters is something Kate would be incredibly proud of."

 Pictured below are principal of Wakatipu High School Steve Hall, Sorcha, Elke, Kates daughter Malia, husband Teaukura, Helena, and Joseph

 The high caliber of the applicants for the inaugral Arrowtown Autumn Festival Community Scholarship in 2021 led to the committee awarding $7500 to 3 recipients who had demonstrated a high level of involvement with the community over many years, as well as achieving the the academic requirements to enable them to be pursue tertiary studies in 2022.

 Award winner Hannah Battrick is also shortlisted for the Wakatipu Community Foundation Spirit of Wakatipu Up and Coming award due to her involvement in a wide variety of community organisations such as the Wakatipu Youth Council of which she is the Chair, Generation Give, the Wakatipu Reforestation Trust, Impact 100 Wakatipu, as well as a number of leadership roles within Wakatipu High School.

 Johannes has made a significant contribution as a St John cadet over many years clocking up hours of community service, and volunteering at events such as LUMA and holiday programmes.